 dig — The go-to tool on Linux and macOS.
 It gives you detailed DNS query results.
 For example, dig google.com A shows the A record for Google.

 Wireshark — If you want to see DNS packets in real time, Wireshark lets you capture and inspect them.
 Filter by dns to isolate DNS traffic.
+Furthermore, you can practice DNS analysis in free cybersecurity labs for hands-on experience.

 You can also use online tools like MXToolbox and DNSChecker to test DNS records for any domain without installing software.